 Also, you need to install the Uncanny Automator plugin on your WordPress site.
 And you can use the free version of the plugin to follow this tutorial.

 Note: The HubSpot integration in Uncanny Automator uses the credit system.
-That means free users can get 1,000 credits to try out HubSpot and other premium integrations.
-Once you use up the free credits, you can upgrade to the premium version of Uncanny Automator for unlimited usage.
+That means free users can get 250 app credits to try out HubSpot and other app integrations.
+Once you use up the free app credits, you can upgrade to the pro version of Uncanny Automator for unlimited usage.